Islam-Raad-dev/Islam-Raad-dev/README.md

 # About Me:
-First-year undergraduate at the University of Mosul, College of Computer Science and Mathematics.
+A Freshman undergraduate at the University of Mosul, College of Computer Science and Mathematics.
 Specializing in Artificial Intelligence with a technical focus on C++, Python, and Machine Learning.
 Actively engaged in professional development through international skill programs and advanced programming roadmaps.

 ## 🌐 Socials: